ebunoluwazaynab/Malaria-Detection-App/README.md

 - Git

 ## Data Description
-The dataset used for training the model is the [Malaria Cell Images Dataset](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) from Kaggle.
-It contains labeled images of infected and uninfected blood smears.
+The dataset used for training the model is a [Malaria Cell Images Dataset](https://www.kaggle.com/datasets/sayeemmohammed/malaria-detection) from Kaggle.
+It contains labeled microscopic images of parasitized and uninfected blood smears.

 ## Installation